 Through the use of one of our patented IDEX Health & Science Bottom-of-the-Bottle solvent filters.
 One version of the filter utilizes a replaceable stainless steel filter cup and allows solvent to be drawn to within .125″ from the bottom of your solvent reservoir.
 Our other version is a uniquely designed biocompatible all-PEEK polymer filter that incorporates a side port for optional helium sparging.
 This version allows solvent to be drawn to within .08″ from the bottom of the solvent reservoir.
 Brand new to our Bottom-of-the-Bottle line of products are the UHMWPE versions of our filters.

 IDEX Health & Science manufactures 6-port solvent selection valves that are designed to let you choose a source solvent reservoir from up to six available reservoirs.
-With a rugged design that operates in applications up to 1,000 psi with the solvent coming in contact with no metal components, these valves are an excellent choice for organizing your multiple-solvent reservoirs.
+With rugged designs these valves are an excellent choice for organizing your multiple-solvent reservoirs.
+Our low pressure version operates in applications up to 1,000 psi with the solvent coming in contact with no metal components.
+Our high pressure version operates in applications up to 5000 psi.
+The wetted materials of the high pressure version are stainless steel and Vespel.

-Sparging is the process of bubbling a virtually insoluble gas, such as helium or argon, through a solvent in an effort to displace the gases which have dissolved into solution.
+Sparging is the process of bubbling a virtually insoluble gas, such as helium, through a solvent in an effort to displace the gases which have dissolved into solution.
 A gas such as helium has a very low solubility in most solvents used in HPLC.
-By trying to force an inert gas like helium into a solvent which doesn’t “want” the gas to be present, the gases (like oxygen and nitrogen) that are present are driven out.
+By forcing an inert gas like helium into a solvent which doesn’t “want” the gas to be present, the gases (like oxygen and nitrogen) that are present are driven out (Henry’s Law).
 This leaves a solvent with virtually no gas dissolved in solution.
 Therefore, when the gradient mixing takes place, bubble formation is minimized, helping to ensure better chromatographic results.

-Some gases, like oxygen, nitrogen and carbon dioxide, have a tendency to dissolve into solution at a much greater rate than do inert gases such as helium or argon.
+Some gases, like oxygen, nitrogen and carbon dioxide, have a tendency to dissolve into solution at a much greater rate than do inert gases such as helium.
 Even though they do have a higher solubility in most solvents, they often do not have equal solubility in all solvents.

 What does this mean to visible quality performance of your equipment?
 If you are running an isocratic method, pulling your pre-mixed solvent from one reservoir only, then it probably doesn’t mean much in reduced performance.
 However, if you are running any method that pulls solvents from multiple reservoirs, it can result in the formation of bubbles in your solvent line.